High Dimensional Space Oddity: Discussion

 \section{Discussion}

 Is high dimensional data a blessing or a curse?
 Clearly, it presents significant challenges, both theoretical and computational.
 It is also impossible to visualize or to obtain geometrical interpretations for such data.
 It is tempting to assume that our intuition in the two dimensional Euclidean space extends to higher dimensions, but this is not so.
 However, through probability models one can derive asymptotic results and obtain a geometric intuition, which is often surprising, if not counterintuitive.
 In particular, high-dimensional data tends to concentrate at very specific regions which depend on our choice of coordinate system and reference points.
 For example, relative to a point of origin, multivariate normal distribution in $\mathbb{R}^n$ concentrates very close to a sphere of radius $\sqrt{n}$, and if one chooses two points as opposing poles on the sphere, then the data concentrates near the equator relative to the poles.
-In both cases, the $\sqrt{n}$-sphere and the central slab are both very big regions, but much smaller than the $n$-dimensional ball of radius $\sqrt{n}$.
-We highlight the deep connection between concentration of measure and the law of large numbers for independent random variables.
-We also discuss why the fact that in high dimension, independent random data is highly concentrated, is actually a blessing.